datastreamapp/schema/docs/README.md

 * a yearly breakdown of how long it's taken us to get to where we are today

 ## Changelog
-The DataStream open data standard is an evolving and changing model and therefore is subject to various additions/differences over time.
+The DataStream open data schema is an evolving and changing model and therefore is subject to various additions/differences over time.
 These changes most often deal with the addition or subtraction of allowed values.
 To see the most recent version number as well as any changes made since the last please see the [Google Sheet Changelog](https://docs.google.com/spreadsheets/d/1gau2kMxcXiBu1ZdqpT-DO4zrRLNNzo8Ez32pweOYpro#gid=37982279).

 ## Install
 You can download the compiled schema from [DataStream.org](www.datastream.org/cdn/json-schema.json).